 Financial aid - Loans and bursaries

 The federal and provincial governments provide financial support to qualified Canadian and Quebec resident students.
-Information on financial assistance for students is available from the student [dot] aid [at] mcgill [dot] ca (Student Aid Office) , 514-398-6013/6014 or their web site.
+Information on financial assistance for students is available from the student [dot] aid [at] mcgill [dot] ca (Student Aid Office) , 514-398-6013 or their website.

 Newly admitted students are urged to make every effort to secure their own funding.
-As the department does not offer any scholarships to support students, besides the Graduate Excellence Fellowship, it is understood that applicants who are interested in applying to these graduate programs must secure funding from other sources or be self-sufficient for the entire lenght of the program.
+As the department does not offer any scholarships to support students in either programs in Biotechnology, it is understood that applicants who are interested in applying to these graduate programs must secure funding from other sources or be self-sufficient for the entire lenght of the program.